Section: 300-2

 I. UC San Diego Project Portfolio Management User Guide

-Additional implementation guidance, report access, templates, and Frequently Asked Questions (FAQs) will be updated periodically at https://blink.ucsd.edu/finance/budget/deficit-policy-and-monitoring.html
+Additional implementation guidance, report access, and Frequently Asked Questions (FAQs) will be updated periodically at https://blink.ucsd.edu/finance/budget/deficit-policy-and-monitoring.html

 REVISION HISTORY